 You can follow my research and teaching by visiting my website

 www.readeverythingtwice.com.
 I casually post on Instagram about all things literacy related as @readeverythingtwice and about what I'm currently reading as @danisinferno.

-Art by Jason Labret.
+Art by Jason LaBret

-Her work spans both literature and literacy, with a special interest in graphic novel reading comprehension and issues of representation in young adult literature.
-Her scholarship appears in The Reading Teacher, Journal of Lesbian Studies, Teaching and Teacher Education, and the Journal of Literacy Research.
+My work spans both literature and literacy, with a special interest in graphic novel reading comprehension and issues of representation in young adult literature.
+My scholarship appears in The Reading Teacher, Journal of Lesbian Studies, Teaching and Teacher Education, and the Journal of Literacy Research.

-Art by Thien Pham.
+Art by Thien Pham

 Assistant Professor of Literacy & Second Language Studies

 I am an Assistant Professor in the Literacy and Second Language Studies program in the School of Education.
 I am a first-generation college student from an industrial and historic town in Kent, England.
 I studied English Literature at the University of Cambridge (BA and MA) and then secondary English education at the University of Oxford.
 I achieved my MA in Education and K-12 Reading Teacher endorsement at Hamline University and my doctoral degree in Learning, Literacies, and Technologies at Arizona State University (2020).
 Prior to pursuing my doctorate, I was a middle school Language Arts and/or Reading teacher for 15 years in both England and the US.
 I earned national, state, and local recognition for my teaching excellence.
 I have published my scholarship across various venues, including The Reading Teacher, Visual Communication, Written Communication, the Journal of Language and Literacy, the Theory and Research in Social Education journal, and Voices from the Middle.

 Art by Pinon